Toll Free

 When it comes to fishing, using light to attract bait fish is a well-known technique.
 One popular method is to use green lights mounted to a boat or dock to illuminate the water and draw in the bait fish.
 But when it comes to choosing between overhead and underwater lighting, which is the better option?

-Overhead lighting is when the light source is positioned above the water’s surface.
+Above water lighting is when the light source is positioned above the water’s surface.
 This type of lighting is often used in commercial fishing, where large, bright lights are used to attract fish to the surface at night.
-However, for recreational anglers, this type of lighting can be too bright and scare away the fish.

 Underwater lighting, on the other hand, is positioned below the water’s surface.
 This type of lighting is often used by anglers who want to attract bait fish to their location.
 The light attracts small shrimp, plankton, and other bait fish, which in turn attract larger fish.
 This technique is particularly effective at night when the bait fish are more active.